iffybooks/host-a-website-at-home/README.md

 # ▶ Connect to the internet via wi-fi (discouraged! 🙃)

-*Hosting a website via wi-fi isn't recommended, because maintaining a steady long-term connection is too much of a headache.
-If you want to keep using wi-fi because Ethernet isn't an option at the moment, here's how to set it up.*
+*Hosting a website via wi-fi isn't recommended, because maintaining a long-term wireless connection is a headache.
+If you want to keep using wi-fi temporarily because Ethernet isn't an option, here's how to set it up.*

 ❏ Run the command `sudo orangepi-config` to launch the Orange Pi configuration utility.
 (On a Raspberry Pi, use `sudo raspi-config` instead.)